okcjs/okcjs_website/README.markdown

 ##How to Update the Site
 * create a new folder for the okcjs website
-* in your terminal type the following:
+* open your terminal and type:
 ```markdown
 git init
 git remote add origin git@github.com:YourAcctName/okcjs_website
 git remote add upstream git@github.com:okcjs/okcjs_website
 ```
-* pull down the latest code from the OKCjs repo
+* pull down the latest code from the OKCjs repo by typing:
 ```markdown
 git fetch upstream master
 git merge upstream master
 ```
-* make sure you are on a new branch after you merge with master: ``git checkout -b thisMonthsUpdate``
+* make sure you are on a new branch after you merge with master by typing: ``git checkout -b thisMonthsUpdate``
 * install virtual box and vagrant (to update the website. (it is not necessary to update your machine with Ruby as the resource environment is already included in the Vagrant file.)
 * provision a virtual machine to edit the octopress site by typing: ``vagrant up``
 * ssh into the virtual box you just created by typing: ``vagrant ssh``